|

 Each project objective is met by a deliverable.
 The next chapter looks at the theory behind

 online community development.
-2 THEORETICAL BACKGROUND
+Online

 community theory needs to be addressed before a community is developed.
 Literature needs to be reviewed to identify